-When pulling the handle you can here read out a calibrated measure of the fan load.
+When pulling the handle, you can readout a calibrated measure of the fan load.
 Adjust the Drag Factor by rowing and moving the damper lever (1–10) on the flywheel housing.

-Setting the damper lever between 3–5 is recommended.
-Find the damper setting = Drag Factor that works best for you.
+It is recommended to set the damper lever between 3–5.
+Find the damper setting and Drag Factor that works best for you.

 Connect Heart Rate

-A list of active wireless heart rate monitors nearby is shown to select from and pair with the PM5 if they belong to the compatible types of heart rate belts:
+A list of compatible types of heart rate belts is shown to select from and pair with the PM5.
+Active wireless heart rate monitors that are available nearby.